ComScore

 • What to try: Mud Bath Ritual ($170 for 60 minutes)

-We love submerging ourselves from neck to toe in this spa’s iconic warm mud bath using pure volcanic ash and mineral waters mined from the property’s geysers.
+I love submerging myself from neck to toe in this spa’s iconic warm mud bath using pure volcanic ash and mineral waters mined from the property’s geysers.
 Afterwards, have a sit in an infrared sauna, a perfect complement to the signature mud bath ritual.
 Splurge on some extra time in the Himalayan Salt Therapy Room ($45 for 25 minutes).
 It’s like a steam room that fills with micro particles of salt (instead of eucalyptus).
 The salt’s healing anti-inflammatory and antibacterial properties are known to help skin and respiratory conditions as well as improve mood and promote relaxation.
 Indian Springs’ Olympic-sized mineral pool, also fed from on-site geysers, stays open until midnight and is reserved for spa and hotel guests only, so you’re best off booking one of the 75 modern rooms and spending the night for a tranquil stargaze-and-soak experience.

 1712 Lincoln Ave., Calistoga; 707-709-8139 or indianspringscalistoga.com